 Only the most recent decision from a case is included in the pie chart and the box score.
 So, for example, if a judge dismisses a complaint without prejudice, the plaintiff files an amended complaint, and the judge then dismisses the case with prejudice, only the second order is counted for the pie chart and box score.

 The table includes all the merits based orders, not just the most recent order in a case.
 That’s why there are more orders in the table than reflected in the pie chart and box score.
 The table no longer includes reports and recommendations issued by a magistrate judge.

 What information does the CCLT dataset contain?

 Insurance Law Analytics is tracking property casualty insurance coverage litigation related to the Covid 19 pandemic.
 For each case, we collect the name and industry code of the policyholder(s) seeking coverage, the name and AM Best number of the insurer(s) involved, the court in which the case is being litigated, the docket number, the law firms involved, the nature of the coverage sought, the type of insurance policy at issue, the specifics of any class action allegations, and information related to case events like answers, motions, and major orders.
 When we can obtain a copy of the insurance policy (or when we can identify this information from the complaint), we also collect the specific standard insurance policy forms that the parties allege are relevant to the dispute, the producer listed on the policy, and the state of issue.
 In addition, we categorize the insurance forms based on relevant provisions (e.g. business income causal requirements, exclusions, affirmative coverage).
-Most of this information is not yet displayed on this website.
-We are working on developing ways to display it.

 Why are the weekly and cumulative filing charts behind the CCLT Case List?